Touching Stone Gallery

 Oriental Sumi-e 墨繪 Ink Painting 水墨畫

-Touching Stone Gallery is honored to be the only gallery in Santa Fe specializing in sumi-e, a unique Oriental art form that captures the essence rather than appearance of the subject.
-Our gallery hosts regular exhibitions for contemporary sumi-e artists pursuing distinctive styles.
+Touching Stone Gallery is honored to be the only gallery in Santa Fe specializing in sumi-e, a unique Asian art form that captures the essence rather than appearance of the subject.
+Our gallery hosts regular exhibitions for contemporary sumi-e artists pursuing distinctive styles of sumi-e and ink painting.
 We sponsor workshops and events to promote cross-cultural artistic interactions through the Santa Fe-Japan Art & Culture Exchange Program.

 In an old Chinese legend, an artist named Zhang Seng You 張僧繇 was asked to paint a mural in a temple.
 He painted several dragons but left out the pupils from their eyes.
 The Abbot asked him why.
 Zhang explained that if he painted the pupils, the dragons would come alive.
 When the Abbot insisted, Zhang proceeded to paint the dragons’ eyes.
 As soon as he finished the pupils on one of the dragons, it roared to life and flew away in a thunderous flash of lightning!